shabanali-faghani/IUST-HTMLCharDet/README.md

 <img src="https://cloud.githubusercontent.com/assets/14090324/12007849/cc8f46ca-ac2c-11e5-9600-dd3cd3a39ac1.jpg" alt="encoding-wise evaluation diagram image" height="300" width="645">
 </img>
 </p>
+I know that the results are odd and incredible indeed, specially for Windows-1251 and Windows-1256 (Cyrillic and Arabic specific charset encodings respectively), but it is just as well.
+To see the reason of this behavior of IUST HTMLCharDet from theoretical point of view please refer to the [paper][paper], but to see it in practice you can find prepared test codes in [*./test/java*][test-codes] and test data in [*./test-data*][test-data] folder.

 ####Language-Wise Evaluation
 In this test scenario, we compared our *hybrid mechanism* with the two others from language point of view.
 In this connection, we collected a list of URLs that are pointing to various web pages with different languages.
 The URLs are selected from the **top 1 million websites** visited from all over the world, as reported by [Alexa][Alexa].
 In order to collect HTML documents in a specific language, we investigated web pages with the internet domain name of that language.
 For example, *Japanese* web pages are collected from *.jp* domain.
 The results of evaluation for eight different languages are shown in details in the following table ...